A Real-World Grasping-in-Clutter Performance Evaluation Benchmark for Robotic Food Waste Sorting: Results and Discussion

 \subsubsection{Impact of Graspability Parameters on Grasp Failure Occurrence}

-The second stage of the failure analysis involves identifying the impact of pre-grasp conditions, or graspability parameters, for the observed failure cases.
-In this context, the object score $Q_{O}$, grasp score $Q_{p}$ and clutter score $Q_{c}$ emerged as predictors for the failure modes CL, CLS, SL, OP, and WGP, helping to explain which pre-grasp condition contributes most to each type of failure.
+The second stage of the failure analysis involves identifying the impact of pre-grasp conditions on the observed failure modes.
+In this context, the object score $Q_{o}$, pose score $Q_{p}$, and clutter score $Q_{c}$ are treated as predictors for the failure modes CL, CLS, SL, ON, and WGP, enabling an understanding of which pre-grasp condition contributes most to each mode of failure.
 The box plots in Figure~\ref{boxplots} compare the influence of these pre-grasp measures on different failure modes across grippers, and the overall effects are summarized in Table~\ref{failureinfluence}.
-For rigid and Fin-Ray grippers, collisions with the work base or the target object (CL) were common when the object score was low, as with rigid items such as plastic containers, plates, or bottles, but not with deformable objects like plastic bags.
-This strengthens the argument made in Section~\ref{sec5_3_1}, highlighting the need for fingertip flexibility.
-CL was also linked with lower grasp pose quality, which is expected since AnyGrasp and SuctionNet both generate grasp scores based on collision-aware models.
-However, clutter did not appear to be the main driver of CL, reinforcing the interpretation that fingertip flexibility is the critical factor.
-For rigid and Fin-Ray grippers, collisions with surrounding objects (CLS) showed a trend similar to CL with respect to object score.
-More importantly, CLS displayed the strongest dependency on clutter, consistently increasing under high \(Q_C\) and low grasp scores \(Q_P\).
-Notably, CL, CLS, and SL were not observed for the suction gripper.
-In the rigid and Fin-Ray grippers, slip-related failures (SL) occurred across moderate–high \(Q_C\) values, with a wide spread of clutter, suggesting that factors beyond clutter play a role.
-This indicates that improving the contact surfaces of the gripper could help mitigate such failures.
-Grasp pose misalignment (WGP) failures across all three grippers were associated with higher \(Q_O\) corresponding to deformable objects.
-This suggests that the grasp pose generation models used in the system were not adequately trained for highly deformable objects, highlighting the need for such contributions in food waste sorting applications.
-However, WGP failures did not show a significant relationship with grasp pose quality.
-Instead, they appear to be more influenced by the training of the grasp pose generation and the effectiveness of the grasp pose selection process.
+For rigid and Fin-Ray grippers, collisions with the work base or the target object (CL) were common when the object score $Q_o$ was low, as with rigid items such as plastic containers, plates, or bottles, but not with deformable objects like plastic bags.
+This strengthens the argument made in Section~\ref{sec5_3_1}, highlighting the need for longitudinal compliance of fingertip.
+CL is associated with moderate grasp pose quality $Q_p$, suggesting that imperfect pose estimation can contribute to these failures.
+However, clutter $Q_c$ did not appear to be the main driver of CL, reinforcing the interpretation that fingertip flexibility is the critical factor.
+For collisions with surrounding objects (CLS), both Rigid and Fin-Ray grippers show relatively higher object scores $Q_o$, suggesting that these failures are more likely to occur with deformable objects.
+More importantly, CLS displayed the strongest dependency on clutter, consistently increasing under high $Q_c$.
+The relationship with pose quality $Q_p$ remains moderate, suggesting that CLS arises from a combination of spatial constraints and interaction dynamics rather than a single dominant predictor.
+Notably, CL and CLS were not observed for the suction gripper.
+In the rigid and Fin-Ray grippers, slip-related failures (SL) occurred across moderate–high $Q_c$ values, with a wide spread of clutter, indicating that slippage is not strongly driven by environmental density.
+The spread of object scores $Q_o$ suggests that slippage occurs across different object types, while moderate pose quality values $Q_p$ indicate that these failures are not primarily due to poor grasp pose estimation.
+Instead, SL is more likely influenced by contact conditions such as friction and force distribution.
+Grasp pose misalignment (WGP) failures across all three grippers were associated with higher $Q_o$ corresponding to deformable objects.
+This suggests that the 6D grasp pose generation models used in the system were not adequately trained for highly deformable objects, highlighting the need for such contributions in food waste sorting applications.
+However, WGP does not show a strong or consistent relationship with pose quality $Q_p$, suggesting that these failures are less dependent on the predicted grasp score and more influenced by the effectiveness of grasp pose generation and selection.
 Notably, WGP failures were not clutter-driven.
-Finally, object property-related failures (OP) were unique to the suction gripper.
-They appeared across all object categories, and unlike the other modes, OP failures increased even under high \(Q_P\), while clutter showed only a moderate influence.
+Finally, object non-conformance failures (ON), which are unique to the suction gripper, occur across a wide range of object scores $Q_o$ and are not confined to specific object categories.
+These failures are observed even at relatively high pose quality $Q_p$, indicating that they are not primarily caused by pose estimation errors.
+The influence of clutter remains moderate, suggesting that ON failures are mainly governed by surface characteristics and the ability to achieve a reliable seal rather than environmental complexity.